futureproofmusicschool/milestone-widget/reference/PLANGENERATORPROMPT10.md

 • CRITICAL: Maintain the exact course order from the Futureproof Active Courses1 tool.
 The sequence in which courses appear in the tool data MUST be preserved in your recommendations (you can skip courses, but cannot reorder them).
 • No references to other schools.
 • Only include actual course titles and real URLs that have been retrieved from the "Futureproof Active Courses1" tool (preferred) or verified with the Course Database tool or the futureproof_site_search tool!!!
+• CRITICAL URL FORMAT: All course URLs MUST follow this exact format: https://learn.futureproofmusicschool.com/path-player?courseid=[COURSE-ID] where [COURSE-ID] is the exact courseId from the tools.
+Never use any other URL format.

 3. Mandatory Guidelines
 College-freshman readability.